koendv/stm32duino-raspberrypi/README.md

 ./build-prerequisites.sh --skip_steps=mingw32
 ./build-toolchain.sh --build_type=native --skip_steps=mingw32,mingw32-gdb-with-python,howto,manual
 ```
-The build takes about 16.5 hours.
+The build takes about 16.5 hours using the internal sdcard.
+USB is faster than the internal sdcard, so you can speed up the build to about 10 hours by connecting USB storage, putting swap and build directories on the USB storage, and setting JOBS=2.

 ## STM32Tools

 Download STM32Tools-1.3.1-linux.tar.bz2

 Download STM32_HID_Bootloader-2.2.2.tar.gz from https://github.com/Serasidis/STM32_HID_Bootloader/releases

 ```
 tar xvf ~/Downloads/STM32Tools-1.3.1-linux.tar.bz2